marvinobig/translation-script/README.md

 - A CSV file named `anki_<uuid>.csv` is generated in the **/translations** folder (which is created in the same location as the script) where the script is run.
 - **Format**: `[original_word, translated_word]`
-- A text file called `save.txt` is generated and updated to **track already translated words**.
+- A text file called `SAVE.txt` is generated and updated to **track already translated words**.
-- If a word is already present in `save.txt`, it will not be translated again.
+- If a word is already present in `SAVE.txt`, it will not be translated again.

 ## Script Behavior